-During this current national lockdown, the majority of university students are taking their classes online.
+During the current national lockdown, the majority of university students are taking their classes online.
 For many, this arrangement is not worth the current cost of tuition fees.

-In response to a previous petition for a partial refund of tuition fees, the government said that “Any refund would be a matter for universities, so we are not considering a write-off of tuition fee loans.”
+In response to a previous petition for a partial refund of tuition fees, the government said: “Any refund would be a matter for universities, so we are not considering a write-off of tuition fee loans.”

-Minister of State for Universities Michelle Donelan has recently repeated this position, saying that “Universities are responsible for their own fees but the Government has been VERY clear if universities want to continue charging the full fees, they are expected to maintain the quality, quantity and accessibility of tuition.”
+Minister of State for Universities Michelle Donelan has recently repeated this position, saying: “Universities are responsible for their own fees but the Government has been VERY clear if universities want to continue charging the full fees, they are expected to maintain the quality, quantity and accessibility of tuition.”

 When asked in January about potentially lowering university costs, Prime Minister Boris Johnson did not fully address the issue of tuition fees, instead saying that the government would “have to look at” accommodation fees.